 1.9 Management of Urgent Business

 Urgent matters that the Chancellor and Vice-Chancellor consider cannot be held over to the next regular meeting of Council may be considered and dealt with by a circular resolution of Council or by the Executive Committee, either at a scheduled meeting or by a circular resolution , as determined by the Chancellor.

 a.
-Subject to b. below, if a majority of the Executive Committee members entitled to vote on a matter (and being not less than a quorum) indicate in writing (in a document or by email or other electronic means) that they are in favour of a resolution in the terms, and by the deadline set out in the circulated papers, a resolution in those terms shall be deemed to have been passed.
+Subject to b. below, if a majority of the Council or Executive Committee members entitled to vote on a matter (and being not less than a quorum) indicate in writing (in a document or by email or other electronic means) that they are in favour of a resolution in the terms, and by the deadline set out in the circulated papers, a resolution in those terms shall be deemed to have been passed.